 This insurance is a straightforward bet that has a lot in common with Price Promise and the Best Odds Guarantee.
 You can guess its meaning from its name, which is pretty self-explanatory.

 Basically, if you place a bet and check this option, you can get some or all of your money back.
-You usually get refund if your horse falls, is tripped by another horse, or the jockey unseats.
-Therefore, by using this offer, you are buying insurance on your original bet.
+You usually get a refund if your horse falls, is tripped by another horse, or the jockey unseats.
+Therefore, by using this insurance, you are buying insurance on your original bet.

 The majority of good Faller Insurances do not have a minimum bet amount, but that’s not the case with all of them.
 Check out our recommended bookies’ terms & conditions to see whether this option will work for the bet you are planning.